d-patravali/cse15l-lab-reports/lab5.md

 ## Information needed about the setup

-- File and directory setup needed: For my Bash Script to work,`file1.txt`, `file2.txt`, my java file, and my corrected Bash Script, `Lab5FixedScript.sh` all need to be in the same directory.
+- File and directory setup needed: For my Bash Script to work,`file1.txt`, `file2.txt`, my java file, `MyBerries.java`, and my corrected Bash Script, `Lab5FixedScript.sh` all need to be in the same directory.
 This is because I used the relative paths of the text files in my Bash Script, so they must be included in the same directory.
 This directory also MUST be the working directory when I run the Bash Script for the correct files to be accessed.
 - Contents of the Bash Script file before fixing the bug (no other file needed to be edited): ![Image](Lab5Buggy.png)
 - Full command line commands I ran to trigger the bug (Note: did not need to navigate to the correct working directory, because in VSCode I was working in the correct directory already, but opening that directory as my project.):

       javac MyBerries.java
       java MyBerries > file2.txt
-      bash Lab5FixedScript.sh
+      bash Lab5BuggyScript.sh

 - A description of what to edit to fix the bug: The fix that was required was using `grep -q` instead of `grep`, as the `-q` modifier silenced the unwanted output in the terminal.